Appalachian State University

 Child Development Center Expansion

-Construction of the new facility at App State’s Child Development Center, shown in this April 25, 2022, photo, is on schedule and slated for completion in late May 2022.
+The completed expansion of App State's Child Development Center is shown in this aerial photo taken in September 2022.
 Click on the image for a full view.
-Photo by Chase Reynolds
+Photo by Wes Craig and Chase Reynolds

-The Child Development Center expansion is one of several major construction projects underway at Appalachian State University to enhance the App State Experience.
+The Child Development Center expansion was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

 The project supports the strategic plan of App State and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It will benefit students, academics and the community.